nndda/Theatre/README.md

 """)

-# alternatively, write it in a *.dlg.txt or *.dlg  file, and load it
+# alternatively, write it in a *.dlg file, and load it
 var epic_dialogue = Dialogue.load("res://epic_dialogue.dlg")
 ```